The Future is Unwritten

 Choosing to attend the school I did could have not worked out.
 Choosing to pursue my degrees could have not worked out.
-Choosing to graduate early, to move into my own apartment, to buy a car, to date a boy, to dye my hair or get a tattoo... all these things might not work out.
+Choosing to graduate early, move into my own apartment, buy a car, date a boy, to dye my hair or get a tattoo... all these things might not work out.

 I grew up idolizing Disney characters like Mulan and Belle, who were different than the crowd and who shattered society's expectations of them.
 I played "A Cinderella Story" on repeat and turned the morale of the story, "never let the fear of striking out keep you from playing the game," into my personal mantra as I stumbled through adolescence.

 When I was young I was told I could be and do anything I wanted—just like those girls in the movies—so long as I was happy and healthy.
 Over the years, countless adults in my life told me how they wish they had started their own business, traveled more, waited to get married, taken a gap year, quit their job... the list goes on.
 Every time they shared their regrets with me, I told myself I would never make the same mistakes.
 I told myself I would never settle.
 So I haven't.